 4. Switch Up Your Ad Format

 Make sure you have ads for all kinds of devices and formats.
 Vertical video is an important one.
-With the growing popularity of YouTube Shorts, more people are watching videos on mobile in portrait mode.
+With the growing popularity of YouTube Shorts, more people are watching YouTube videos on mobile in portrait mode.
 Don’t miss out on this growing section of your audience by not serving ads in the right format.

 There are six YouTube ad types in total, including bumper ads, outstream ads, and masthead ads.
 Not all of these are as impactful as skippable or non-skippable ads, but they can still reinforce brand awareness.
 This is especially true if you’re running other video ad types simultaneously.